 Harold Kurtz, public relations director of Lutheran General Hospital, and Dr. Albert Walker, professor at Northern Illinois University.
 Undergraduate professor Margaret Garland provided the foundation to my journey in public relations.

-We must remain vigilant to protect the discreet role and function of public relations as an essential professionalized occupation in an incredibly complex world that has become global, yet will remain multicultural, in its social, political, economic and cultural dimensions.

-Joel A. Strasser, APR, Fellow PRSA Class of 1991
+Today and tomorrow We must remain vigilant to protect the discreet role and function of public relations as an essential professionalized occupation in an incredibly complex world that has become global, yet will remain multicultural, in its social, political, economic and cultural dimensions.
+Joel A. Strasser, APR, Fellow PRSA Class of 1991 President, Strasser & Associates, Brick, NJ Residence when inducted: New York Current residence: New Jersey Describe a day in your professional life close to your induction.